cogment/cogment-verse/docs/tutorials/simple_bc.md

 > We don't provide (yet) a true step by step implementation guide but more a description of existing four implementation steps.

-### Step 1 - Create a basic agent adapter
+### Step 1 - Create a basic actor implementation

 > Implementation for this step is available at [`/actors/tutorial/tutorial_1.py`](/actors/tutorial/tutorial_1.py)

-In this step we create a dedicated **agent adapter** to implement behavior cloning. **Agent adapters** are a lightweight formalism to help implement agents and training algorithms together.
+In this step we create a dedicated **Actor implementation** to implement behavior cloning. **Actors** are a lightweight formalism to help implement agents and training algorithms together.

-In this case, it defines two Cogment implementations: an actor called `simple_bc` that is using the trained model, in this case a simple policy network, to take actions and a run called `simple_bc_training` that is orchestrating the training of the model.
+In this case, it defines two Cogment implementations: an actor called `simple_bc` that is using the trained model, in this case a simple policy network, to take actions and a **runner** called `simple_bc_training` that is orchestrating the training of the model.

-#### Implement the agent adapter
+#### Actor Implementation

-The `AgentAdapter` base class provides a simple way to implement new agents together with their corresponding training algorithms.
+The `SimpleBCActor` class provides a minimal example of an actor implementation together with their corresponding training algorithms.
 A few methods must be implemented.

-- `_create`: This instantiates the PyTorch model to be used by the actor implementation during trials and trained by the run implementation.
-- `_save` and `_load`: These are used by Cogment Verse to serialize and deserialize models to and from the model registry to enable the distribution and storage of trained models.
-- `_create_actor_implementations`: Returns the list of actor implementations to be registered, in our case only one named `simple_bc`.
+- `get_actor_classes`: Returns the list of actor classes supported to this actor.
+By default, the `PLAYER_ACTOR_CLASS` is returned.
-- `_create_run_implementations`: Returns the list of run implementations (e.g. training/evaluation regimens) to be registered, in our case only one named `simple_bc_training`.

-In this step, `_create`, `_save` and `_load` remains unimplemented.
+- `impl`: the actor implementation.
+See next section.

 #### First actor implementation, doing random action

-In Cogment terminology, an **actor implementation** is a function that takes an actor session from a running trial and performs actions for each event in the actor's event loop for the trial, i.e. a function that performs an action for each observation received from the environment.
-In this first step the actor implementation does random actions.
+In Cogment terminology, an **actor implementation** is a function that takes an `actor_session` from a running trial and performs actions for each event in the agent's event loop for the trial, i.e. a function that performs an action for each observation received from the environment.
+In this first step, the actor implementation does random actions.

 #### First run implementation, starting trials with a human teacher